DerekMor/legends_gym/README.md

 They would recieve these offers by email or social media.\
 The newsletter was also a part of the strategy as users had chosen to be on it.

+## Business Model

+**Legends Gym** operates as a B2C (Business to Consumer) company with a primary focus on fitness and e-commerce.
+Revenue streams include:

+- **E-commerce Sales:** Selling martial arts training equipment, fitness gear, and related products through an online store.

+- **Gym Memberships:** Offering memberships for access to physical gym facilities.

+- **Training Services:** Providing training classes and programs.

+- **Merchandise and Equipment:** Selling branded merchandise and fitness essentials.

+- **Membership Tiers:** Offering different membership levels to cater to various customer needs.

+Legends Gym's goal is to provide a comprehensive fitness experience to customers while maintaining a profitable business model.

 ## Credits
 - Bootstraps docs
 - Stripes docs